 All told, is this lens worth purchasing?
 My answer is an emphatic YES!
 With its sharpness, f/2.8 aperture, ability to accept filters, and exceptional build quality, I think it’s the best crop sensor ultra-wide angle lens on the market.
 It actually pains me to have to get rid of it now that I’m moving to the full frame Nikon D700 (speaking of which, if you want me to offer detailed reviews for other lenses I presently own, you might want to ask soon in the comments, as I’m getting rid of a lot of them in the next couple weeks!).
 For me, the lens’ biggest fault is that it’s “only” 11mm, but most people probably won’t miss the extra couple mm of zoom, especially given the other benefits of this lens.
 Even years after its release, the Tokina 11-16mm is still sometimes backordered as it’s that popular.
 The quality of this lens makes it a good investment (in fact, it costs more now than it did when I purchased it a couple years ago) and one that you should hesitate to buy if you’re in the market for a wide angle lens.

-If you do want to purchase this lens (Amazon link)–or any other photography equipment–please use the Amazon links here in this post.
-Not only does Amazon offer great customer service and low prices, but using the links here help support DisneyTouristBlog.com (at no cost to you!) and help us continue to provide you with great content.
+If you do want to purchase this lens–or any other photography equipment–please use the Amazon links here (like this one).
+Not only does Amazon offer great customer service and low prices, but using the links here help support this blog (at no cost to you!) and help us continue to provide you with great borderline-okay content.

-Do you own the Tokina 11-16mm f/2.8?
-Interested in it?
-Share your thoughts about this wonderful ultra-wide angle lens in the comments!
+Do you own the Tokina 11-16mm f/2.8 lens?
+Interested in it, or do you prefer another ultra wide angle lens?
+Share your thoughts in the comments!